davmac314/bmcxxabi/README.md

 (The first two are about unwinding more generally, the last link above is more specific to what we are doing here).

-## Requirements

-In reality, this library is only one piece of the puzzle.
-You also need:
- * A "libunwind" implementation.
-There are several to choose from.
- * Some C++ headers and functions.
-BMCXXABI source needs headers such as `cstring` and `cstdlib`.
- * Importantly, an implementation of `malloc` and `free`.
-The Itanium C++ exception model requires dynamic allocation when an exception is thrown.
- * An implementation of `new` and `delete` operators, which should be trivial when you have malloc/free anyway.

 ## Current status

- * Only tested on / designed for x86-64
+ * Only tested on / designed for x86-64 (in principle, should be portable)
- * Uses various GCC builtins, should work fine with Clang (but not tested)
+ * Does not properly handle exception cleanup yet
+ * Does not support re-throwing, or nested exceptions, yet
  * Currently only supports catching exceptions by the exact correct type (i.e. `catch (Base &)` won't catch a thrown `Derived` exception).
+ * Does not support threads, assumes single-threaded application
+ * Does not include support for "foreign" (i.e. non-C++) exceptions
+ * Uses various GCC built-ins, should work fine with Clang